Ciriak/cyriaquedotdev/public/work/carnelian.md

 The idea of **Carnelian** is to have a concept similar to "user-scripts" but available on Desktop _([More about user-scripts here](https://en.wikipedia.org/wiki/Userscript))_

-The project will expose various desktop event and APIs (like moving the mouse, timed events, etc) using [Robot.js](https://github.com/octalmage/robotjs)
+The project will expose various desktop events and APIs (like moving the mouse, timed events, etc) using [Robot.js](https://github.com/octalmage/robotjs)

  <video autoplay loop muted markdown="1">
         <source src="/clips/carnelian-demo-1.mp4" width="80%" type="video/mp4" markdown="0">